distribution/distribution/docs/configuration.md

 monitoring registry metrics and health, as well as profiling.
 Sensitive information may be available via the debug endpoint.
 Please be certain that access to the debug endpoint is locked down in a production environment.
+The debug endpoint should not be exposed publicly to the internet.
+Instead, keep the debug endpoint private or enforce authentication for it.

 The `debug` section takes a single required `addr` parameter, which specifies the `HOST:PORT` on which the debug server should accept connections.